Computable analysis on the space of marked groups: The space of marked groups as a recursive metric space

-Suppose furthermore that there is an algorithm that takes as input a $\mu$-name for a $k$-marked group $(G,S)$ and a $c_{\mathbb{R}}$-name for a radius $r>0$, and produces a basic clopen set $\Omega_{R;T}^{k}$ (described by a pair of tuples of elements of the free group) such that:
+Suppose furthermore that there is an algorithm that takes as input a $\mu$-name for a $k$-marked group $(G,S)$ and a $c_{\mathbb{R}}$-name for a radius $r>0$, and produces a basic clopen set $\Omega_{R;T}^{k}$ such that:

 Then one has $\mu\succeq\nu_{WP}$.
-And thus $\mathcal{G}_{\mu}\subseteq\mathcal{G}_{WP}$, and if $\mathcal{G}_{\mu}$ is dense in $\mathcal{G}_{WP}$, then \textup{\emph{$(\mathcal{G}_{\mu},\hat{d},\mu)$ does not have }}a $\mu$-computable and dense sequence. \end{thm}
+And thus $\mathcal{G}_{\mu}\subseteq\mathcal{G}^{+}$, and if $\mathcal{G}_{\mu}$ is dense in $\mathcal{G}^{+}$, then \textup{\emph{$(\mathcal{G}_{\mu},\hat{d},\mu)$ does not have }}a $\mu$-computable and dense sequence. \end{thm}

 A \emph{discriminating family} of a group $G$ is a subset of $G$ which does not contain the identity element of $G$, and which intersects any non-trivial normal subgroup of $G$.
 We will use Theorem 3.4 from \cite{Cornulier2007}, which is an analysis of Kuznetsov's method for solving the word problem in simple groups \cite{Kuznetsov1958}: \begin{thm} [Cornulier, Guyot, Pitsch, \cite{Cornulier2007}] A group has solvable word problem if and only if it is both recursively presentable and recursively discriminable.